dccuchile/wefe/doc/replications.rst

 Note: This code is not executed when compiling the documentation due to the long processing time taken.
 Instead, the tables and graphs of results were embedded.
-The code is available for execution in TODO
+The code is available for execution in this `file <https://github.com/dccuchile/wefe/blob/master/examples/WEAT_experiments.ipynb>`_.

 RNSB Replication